k-bridget/symptom-checker/README.md

  cd symptom-checker

- Open index.html in a browser to use the app locally.
+ Open index.html in a browser to run the app locally.

  # Usage